jeffmagill/jeffmagill.dev/content/blog/lets-breakdown-this-site.md

 ### What was I thinking?

-By combining these complementary technologies and methods, I have a publishing platform that is cheap, scalable, and easy to maintain.
+By combining these complementary technologies and methods, I will have a publishing platform that is cheap, scalable, and easy to maintain.
 This tech stack provides a solid foundation for future growth and allows me to focus on creating useful content.